 After you’ve upgraded to OS X Mountain Lion on the primary Mac you bought it from, the installer app deletes itself from your /Applications/ folder.
 This makes sense for those who only own a single Mac, but if you plan on installing OS X Mountain Lion on multiple Macs or just want to create an … Read More

 Need to refresh the App Store or iTunes Store?
 Hit Command+R at any screen in the iTunes, iOS, or Mac App Store, and the page will reload with whatever new data awaits, whether it’s a revised Top Charts listing or just to see the latest Featured apps.
 You can refresh any screen in any of … Read More

 Signing up to use the App Store requires a credit card, right?
 Wrong.
-We showed you how to use iTunes without a credit card, and it turns out you can do the same thing with the iOS and Mac App Store.
-This is a perfect solution for setting up an iPhone, iPad, iPod, or Mac … Read More
+We showed you how to use iTunes without a credit card, and it turns out you can do the same thing with the iOS and Mac App Store too.
+A credit card-free account is a perfect solution for setting up an iPhone, … Read More

 Need to know when you bought an app from the Mac App Store?
 Knowing purchase dates of apps can be helpful for accounting and year end tax purposes, plus a variety of other reasons, and here are two quick ways to get that information.
 Get a List of All Apps and Purchase Dates from the … Read More